SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 ### 2. Validator Authority

 Validation MAY be performed by:
-- deterministic checks
+- deterministic rules
 - a constrained validator LLM

 The validator:
-- does not add events
 - does not add facts
+- does not remove facts
-- does not introduce intent
+- does not invent causation
 - does not soften tone
 - does not narrate

 ---

-### 3. Meaning Clarification (CRITICAL)
+### 3. Meaning Removal (CRITICAL)

-The validator MUST NOT alter the **observable physical outcome** of an output.

 The validator MAY:
-- strip internal labels
+- strip internal interpretation
-- replace internal attribution with physically observable description
+- replace internal attribution with observable description

 Example:
-- Illegal: “She looks sad.”
+- Illegal: “She feels exposed.”
-- Legal rewrite: “She looks down.”
+- Legal rewrite: “She shifts her jacket closer around herself.”

-This is not considered alteration of outcome.
-Internal interpretation is discarded by design.
+This preserves outcome while discarding interpretation.

 ---

-## VIII.
-EXECUTION CONSTRAINTS
+## X. EXECUTION CONSTRAINTS

 Infrastructure processes:
-- run only in direct response to invocation
+- run only in response to invocation
 - never run in the background
 - never loop
-- never schedule future work
+- never self-trigger

-There is no idle processing.
+There is no idle work.
+There is no waiting state.

 ---

-## IX.
+## XI.
 PROHIBITIONS

 Infrastructure MUST NOT:
-- interpret content
+- interpret text
 - infer emotion
+- infer intent
+- simulate institutions
+- simulate crowds
-- resolve contradiction
+- predict outcomes
 - maintain state
-- learn from history

-If it understands, it is illegal.
+If infrastructure “understands,” it is illegal.

 ---